 ESTATE PLANNING TAILORED TO MEET YOUR NEEDS

-Estate planning is more than drafting a Will to appoint an executor and name your heirs.
+Estate planning is more than having an estate attorney draft a Will to appoint an executor and name your heirs.
 Every person has their own unique goals and concerns, and your estate plan should reflect your particular needs.
 Whether you are concerned about long-term care issues for yourself or your spouse, are a family with Special Needs individuals, are a blended family with children from a previous marriage, are parents with minor children, or want to ensure ease and efficiency in winding up your affairs, I can provide the legal planning necessary to ensure your goals are accomplished.

 An effective estate plan should include a Will or a Living Trust, Powers of Attorney, a Living Will, and in some cases a Community Property Agreement.